Luke 23:44-49 Believers must embrace suffering, without which they cannot be sanctified for God’s use

 44 It was now about the sixth hour, and darkness fell over the whole land until the ninth hour, 45 because the sun was obscured; and the veil of the temple was torn in two.
 46 And Jesus, crying out with a loud voice, said, Father, into Your hands I commit My spirit.
 Having said this, He breathed His last.
 47 Now when the centurion saw what had happened, he began praising God, saying, Certainly this man was innocent.
 48 And all the crowds who came together for this spectacle, when they observed what had happened, began to return, beating their breasts.
 49 And all His acquaintances and the women who accompanied Him from Galilee were standing at a distance, seeing these things.

 The events leading to the crucifixion culminates at the tearing of the veil.
-The tearing of the temple veil that separated the holy presence of God and the place where the blood of animals was sprinkled signified the reconciliation between God from man.
+The tearing of the temple veil that separated the holy presence of God and the place where the blood of animals was sprinkled broke the power of sin that estranged man from God.
 At the cross, Jesus won the battle against the fleshly urges of hatred and revenge.
 Although Jesus suffered unjust treatment, sorrow and pain, He remained merciful and righteous.
 Not only did the devil fail to incite Jesus to hate and to doubt, Satan saw the destruction of his kingdom.
 Through Jesus’s mercy and righteousness, the power of sin that estranged humanity from God is broken.
 In today’s devotion, we learn: Believers must embrace suffering, without which they cannot be sanctified for God’s use.